MarinaNikon/Benchmarking/README.md

 - Shell Sort
 - Merge Sort

-The Report introducing the detailed analysis of each algorithm and discussing the results is also included.
+The Report introducing the detailed analysis of each algorithm and discussing the results of the benchmarking process is also included.

 ### Running project
 To run the project, users should download the project folder and run the "Runner" in any Java IDE.